myllenacruz/books-api/README.md

 ## API Documentation

-If your server is already up, you ready for access the documentation: http://localhost:3000/api-docs.
+If your server is already up, you ready for access the routes documentation and free for testing them: http://localhost:3000/api-docs.

 <strong>Authentication is required to access</strong>